-Topic Area 3: Energy System(s) for Autonomous Operation
+Topic Area 3: Integrated Energy System(s) for Autonomous Operation

-Under Topic Area 3, DOE is soliciting applications to install energy system(s) for autonomous operation (independent of the traditional centralized electric power grid) to power (1) a single or multiple essential tribal facilities during emergency situations (Topic Area 3.a.) or to power (2) a substantial number of essential tribal facilities for tribal community resilience (Topic Area 3.b.).
+Under Topic Area 3, DOE is soliciting applications to install integrated energy system(s) for autonomous operation (independent of the traditional centralized electric power grid) to power (1) a single or multiple essential tribal facilities during emergency situations (Topic Area 3.a.) or to power (2) a substantial number of essential tribal facilities for tribal community resilience (Topic Area 3.b.).

-Projects proposed under Topic Area 3 are intended to be for either: (1) energy systems that are normally grid-connected, but can disconnect and function autonomously (independent of the traditional centralized electric power grid), or (2) energy systems that normally operate autonomously (independent of the traditional centralized electric power grid).
+Projects to be proposed under Topic Area 3 can be for either: (1) integrated energy system(s) that are normally grid-connected, but can disconnect and function autonomously (independent of the traditional centralized electric power grid), or (2) integrated energy system(s) that normally operate autonomously (not connected to the traditional centralized electric power grid).
+See Appendix A for definitions.